Skip to content

 But instead of thinking of yourself as being choosy, see it as CHOOSING ME.
 Because although discerning requires many NOs, you’re also saying YES to who you are now and where you’re going in life.

 When you don’t discern, you’re allowing for misalignments— things that aren’t right for you.
 In the restaurant that could be eating things you don’t like.
-At home, it could be a closet full of clothes, yet you feel like you have nothing to wear.
-Or a bunch of impulse purchases that hang in your closet with the tags still on.
+At home, it could be a closet full of clothes you don’t want to wear.
+(Including a slew of impulse purchases that hang in your closet with the tags still on. )

 Selectivity is a skill.
 And it’s developed with practice.